narcissawright/melancholy/README.md

 - Has a bubble shield.
 Can absorb jewels (subweapon ammo) from afar.
 - Primary Attack - Orb (charge attack, can charge while doing any action.
 Lose charge upon damage).
 Only 1 Orb may be present at a time.
 Orb is a seeking projectile when charged.
 - Secondary Attack - (not fleshed out, but definitely some very weak close range attack).
-- Spells instead of subweapons.
-Jewels get converted into mana (magic meter, exclusive mechanic)
+- Spells instead of subweapons. `Maybe.
+I guess.` Jewels get converted into mana (magic meter, exclusive mechanic)
 1. Lightning - Attacks all enemies nearby.
 If no enemies nearby, attacks you instead.
 2. Beam - big laser projectile, aimable in any direction.
 Some kind of teleport mechanic to travel along the beam.
 3. Airwalker - stand in mid air as if it is solid ground.
 Each step costs mana.
 Can jump from the air.
 4. Tree - summon a tree from the earth.
 Massive damage and knockback.
 Can be cut down via lightning.
 May spawn health apples.
+5. Vitriol - I might replace Tree with this actually.
+Holy water item.
 - Repeatedly jumping can gain more speed.
 Sort of like traveling on a sine-wave, she can re-jump close to the ground w/o touching it directly and curve back upwards.
 Has a unique mechanic that allows her to airjump when tapping Jump at ledgegrab height.
 - Maybe the same landing mechanics as Melanie but with the ability to curb your fall dmg with a landing "jump"
 - Ledgegrab same as Melanie